 Anne-Marie is Chair of the Women Lawyers' Interest Group of the International Bar Association and Chair of the Board of Trustees of Reunite: International Child Abduction Centre.
 She is a member of the International Issues Committee of The Law Society of England and Wales and Governor at Large of the International Academy of Matrimonial Lawyers.
 Furthermore, Anne-Marie is a Founding Fellow of the International Surrogacy Forum and she is also a member of numerous associations and committees including the International Society of Family Law, the Institute of Advanced Legal Studies Working Group on the Cross Border Movement for Children, the International Centre for Missing and Exploited Children, the Home Office Working Group on Forced Marriages, the Commonwealth Working Group on AIDS and the Law Society International Issues Committee.

 Anne-Marie is a regular speaker and lecturer both within the United Kingdom and abroad and has made numerous television appearances.
-She is the UK correspondent for “International Family Law” published by Jordans, she is joint author of the text book “International Parental Child Abduction” and she sits on the Editorial Board of the Child and Family Law Quarterly, published by Jordans.
+She is the UK correspondent for “International Family Law” published by Jordans, she is co-author of the textbook “International Parental Child Abduction” and she sits on the Editorial Board of the Child and Family Law Quarterly, published by Jordans.